 Here’s the latest from the Ovia Health Clinical Team, including answers to your questions and some practical guidance.

 If I’m pregnant and I get COVID-19, will the infection be worse?

 It’s possible.
 Public health experts are still collecting and reporting information about COVID-19 and pregnancy.
-An updated report including data from 2020 through mid-2021 from the CDC indicates pregnant people and recently pregnant people (within 42 days of giving birth) are at higher risk for significant complications from COVID-19 than their non-pregnant peers.
-This means that while overall risk for severe illness is low, there is an increased risk of hospitalization, intubation and mechanical ventilation, blood clots, and requiring intensive care.
+Research indicates that pregnant people and recently pregnant people (within 42 days of giving birth) are at higher risk for significant complications from COVID-19 than their non-pregnant peers.
+This means that while the overall risk for severe illness is low, there is an increased risk of hospitalization, intubation and mechanical ventilation, blood clots, and requiring intensive care.
 There is also an increased risk of adverse pregnancy outcomes, including preterm birth and possibly an increased risk of pregnancy loss when compared to pregnant women who did not get COVID-19.

 What can I do to prevent infection?

-The CDC recommends that everyone who is ages 6 months and older – including those who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future – get the COVID-19 vaccine.
-They also recommend that everyone 5 and older get a booster shot.
-Recent research shows that boosters may be more critical for pregnant people, who have a higher risk of breakthrough Covid infection due to suspected immune system changes.
+The CDC recommends that everyone ages 6 months and older – including those who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future – get the COVID-19 vaccine.
+They also recommend that everyone 6 months and older get a seasonal booster shot.
+Recent research shows that boosters may be more critical for pregnant people, who have a higher risk of breakthrough Covid infection due to immune system changes.

 Prevention is no different for pregnant people than it is for anyone else.
 Follow the advice that you receive from your local health department, from the CDC, and from your healthcare provider.
 Avoid going to public places if you think or know you have COVID-19, to prevent spreading it to others.